apache/trafficserver/doc/developer-guide/cache-architecture/data-structures.en.rst

    under the License.

 .. include:: ../../common.defs
+.. default-domain:: cpp
 .. _developer-cache-data-structures:

 Data Structures
 ***************

-.. cpp:class:: OpenDir
+.. class:: OpenDir

    An open directory entry.
-It contains all the information of a :cpp:class:`Dir` plus additional information from the first :cpp:class:`Doc`.
+It contains all the information of a :class:`Dir` plus additional information from the first :class:`Doc`.

-.. cpp:class:: CacheVC
+.. class:: CacheVC

    A virtual connection class which accepts input for writing to cache.

-.. cpp:function:: int CacheVC::openReadStartHead(int event, Event* e)
+.. function:: int CacheVC::openReadStartHead(int event, Event* e)

    Performs the initial read for a cached object.

-.. cpp:function:: int CacheVC::openReadStartEarliest(int event, Event* e)
+.. function:: int CacheVC::openReadStartEarliest(int event, Event* e)

    Performs the initial read for an :term:`alternate` of an object.

-.. cpp:class:: HttpTunnel
+.. class:: HttpTunnel

    Data transfer driver.
 This contains a set of *producers*.
 Each producer is connected to one or more *consumers*.
 The tunnel handles events and buffers